lizlove/braven-rss/README.md

 ## Development

-- To build and watch CSS locally run `bin/rails tailwindcss:build` or `bin/rails tailwindcss:watch`
+1. To build (or watch) CSS locally run
+   `bin/rails tailwindcss:build`
+   or
+   `bin/rails tailwindcss:watch`

-- Otherwise, `bin/rails server` will load the site locally at [http://127.0.0.1:3000/](http://127.0.0.1:3000/)
+2. `bin/rails server` will run the site locally at [http://127.0.0.1:3000/](http://127.0.0.1:3000/)

+3. Open your code editor and start developing!

 ## References